Sign In / Sign Out

 - My ASU

 Gamma Iota Sigma Kappa (GIS) Chapter is an international fraternity whose purpose is to promote, encourage, and sustain student interest in insurance, risk management, and actuarial science as professions; to encourage the high moral and scholastic attainments of its members; and to facilitate interaction of educational institutions and industry through networking and by fostering research activities, scholarship, and improved public relations.

 As members of the club, students have an opportunity to hear from actuaries at varying levels from both local and national actuarial firms.
 At club meetings, actuarial professionals share information about their respective companies and provide helpful employment advice.
 In addition to meeting with prospective employers, members will also participate in career-building activities, such as resume reviews and interview preparation.
 These activities help prepare actuarial students for summer internships and ultimately full-time employment.

 The Gamma Iota Sigma chapter also helps organize the annual Actuarial Science Career Day, which brings together potential employers with students.

-Gamma Iota Sigma Kappa Chapter at ASU officers for 2019-2020
+Gamma Iota Sigma Kappa Chapter at ASU officers for 2020-2021 (from left)

 Committee members (from left)